 You can choose between two main combat environments.
 Make sure you spell the mode exactly as shown below in your Commands.dat file:

-If players are still able to deal damage to each other after switching to PvE, double-check your Commands.dat file to ensure you didn't accidentally include both lines or misspell the command.
-If you need any further assistance, open a support ticket and our team will be glad to help.
+If players are still able to deal damage to each other after switching to PvE, double-check your Commands.dat file to ensure you did not accidentally include both lines or misspell the command.
+If you need any further assistance, just open a support ticket and our team will gladly instruct you on how to resolve the configuration.